dennissergeev/exoclimes_7_clouds/README.md

 Python based practical for Exoclimes VII cloud modelling review talk.
 This repository acts as a supplemental to the presentation (included here too).

-Each example code has extended notes and comments that detail each
+Each example code has extended notes and line-by-line comments that detail each part of each method.
+Suggestions, ideas and improvements that help the learning/user experience are most welcome!

 NOTE: The best way to generate a non-irradiated profile (e.g. brown dwarf) is set the zenith angle to a small value (e.g. mu_z = 1e-6) and Tirr to a low value (e.g. Tirr = 1), rather than set Tirr = 0.
 Then set the Tint to the required Teff.